 Commitment 5: Leverage Society Network by Supporting Alumni Engagement

 We the Psi Kappa Chapter are committed to the plan and will do our part as a 5 Star Chapter.
 Our first challenge is to connect with our 2,503 PTK alum this summer and through the fall semester.
-If you are interested in viewing the plan, click here.

 The Psi Kappa is honored to have great scholars in our chapter.
 We congratulate them and the successes of the chapter.